inglada/iota2/doc/source/IOTA2_parameters.rst

 *Example*
     dataField : 'My_integer_field'
 *Notes*
-    that field must contain integers, and the name must not contains special characters
+    that field must contain integers > 0, and the dataField's name must not contains special characters

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++